Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Conclusion

 In this work, we presented two major contributions advancing the practical use of Tensor Train methods on modern hardware accelerators and demonstrating their applicability to large-scale, quantum-inspired computational homogenization.

 Our first contribution is a systematic, cross-platform benchmarking study of fundamental Tensor Train operations on CPUs, GPUs, and TPUs using the JAX and NumPy framework.
 The results show that GPUs outperform TPUs primarily for highly discretized problems that are inherently parallelizable.
 For smaller problem sizes, as well as for operations with a more serial computational structure, TPUs consistently exhibit superior performance across the tested regime.
 While GPUs are predominantly compute-bound throughout the benchmark, TPU performance varies: it is strictly memory-bound for highly parallel operations, and transitions from memory-bound at small problem sizes to compute-bound at larger discretizations for more serial tasks.
 Despite being a less mature hardware platform, TPUs delivered notable performance in our tests.
-We did, however, observe persistent numerical instabilities on TPUs for certain linear-algebra routines (e.g., SVD in \texttt{complex64}), though these limitations are expected to diminish as the TPU ecosystem continues to mature.
+We did, however, observe numerical instabilities on TPUs for SVD operations under \texttt{complex64}, though these limitations are expected to diminish as the TPU ecosystem continues to mature.

-Our second contribution applied these insights to the implementation of the Quantum-Inspired (SFFT-based) Homogenization algorithm under realistic, high-memory conditions.
-Running a fully rank-adaptive algorithm in JAX required several modifications, including a coarse-graining strategy to mitigate the substantial warm-up costs associated with JIT compilation.
-Even under these constraints, GPU and TPU implementations achieved substantial and nearly identical speed-ups for practical use cases, saturating around one order of magnitude in the tested regime.
-Because the GPU version could employ fast SVD-based compression, while the TPU required the more stable but slower polar-based compression, we expect the TPU advantage to grow as its numerical libraries continue to improve.